Hardware at Cloudflare (Ep3)

 No, it is what it is.
 It is what it is.
 We can't bend nature.

-Nah.
-Yeah, I included this one from the Uptime Institute from their 2018 survey because it kind of, you know, when you, when you look at kind of redundancy as a whole, you realize that power.
+No. Yeah, I included this one from the Uptime Institute from their 2018 survey because it kind of, you know, when you look at kind of redundancy as a whole, you realize that power and network are the biggest proponents to downtime for the most part, right?

 So 33% You know, power related and 30% network failures, which also can be power or single point of failure related.